story-ai/story-ai.github.io/index.md

   - type: header
     content:
       id: header
-      title: What if learning was easy?
+      title: Learning that is as unique as your fingerprint.
       subtitle: >-
-        I showed my learning to the grown-ups, and asked them whether the drawing frightened them.
+        Our GCSE Maths and English courses are as individual as you are, tailored specifically to your learning style using advanced artificial intelligence technologies.
+They’ve been curated by our team of dedicated educators and all courses are designed to get you ready for your GCSE exam.
       buttons:
-        - text: Free Download
+        - text: Free Trial
           filled: false
         - text: Learn More
           filled: true
-      image: /img/hat.jpg
+      image:
       backgroundImage: /img/bg-01.png
       logo: /siteicon.png
       nav: